King Hagler

-King Hagler (also spelled Haiglar) or Nopkehee (c.
+King Hagler (also spelled Haiglar and Haigler) or Nopkehee (c.
 1700–1763) was a chief of the Catawba Native American tribe from 1754 to 1763.
 Hagler is known as the "Patron Saint of Camden, South Carolina."
 He was the first Native American to be inducted into the South Carolina Hall of Fame.
 He is known for opposing the sale of alcohol to Catawbas and other Native Americans, and encouraged the Catawba people to abstain from alcohol.
 He worked to negotiate fair land rights and treaties for the Catawba people.

+Origins of his name

 Like other Native American Nations, the Catawba do not use European titles of royalty among themselves.
 Merrell gives Hagler's title among the Catawba as Eractasswa or Arataswa, which the Catawba translate as "Chief"; "King" is the English translation and conception, though many Catawba adopted this nomenclature for ease of communication with the settlers.
 Hagler is also known by several other names and other spellings, such as King Haigler, Haiglar, Nopkehe, Arataswa and Oroloswa.
 Hagler's anglicized name is possibly a nickname derived from his tendency to bargain or "haggle" over political decisions, although there is no conclusive evidence to support this.